President And Trustees Of Bates College

 Harward Center Leadership

-Jenna Dela Cruz Vendil '06, Associate Director of Democratic Engagement, states: "the Carignan Fund is part of a larger ecosystem of relationships and programs that connect Bates with the off-campus community in mutually beneficial ways."
+Jenna Dela Cruz Vendil '06, Associate Director of Democratic Engagement, states: "the Carignan Fund is part of a larger ecosystem of relationships and programmes that connect Bates with the off-campus community in mutually beneficial ways."

 Application Process & Timeline